NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Hero's Plate.md

 * * *

 **Effect** The scenes depicted on your armor shift and change, making room to accommodate your current heroic feats.
-You cast [[Spells/Heroism|Heroism]] on yourself.
+You cast [[Heroism|Heroism]] on yourself.

 *Source: Pathfinder #202: Severed at the Root*
 *ORC*